giventofly/pixelit/README.md

 ## Examples

-Original image and after Pixel it did some work on it.
+Original image and after Pixel It did some work on it.

 No filter applied and color palette used.